Why Creativity + Innovation?

 When was the last time you got into a difficult situation?
 Have you ever forgotten a present for a special occasion and found yourself making elaborate excuses?
 Well, this is your creativity at work.
 Some people have more than others but we all have at least a spark.
 But why is this useful to your organisation?

 Like people, organisations find themselves in difficult situations due to increased competition, global trading conditions or just increased pressure from stakeholders to perform better.
 There is no manual to escape, no ‘get out of jail free’ card.
 The way forward is to solve problems, generate ideas for new products and services or find new markets.

 For this to succeed a degree of creativity is required, not just personal creativity but organisational creativity.
 This brings other challenges in dealing with ambiguity and the unknown.
 Don’t worry, help is at hand.

 The answer to this question is ‘No’.
 An Innovation System is desirable from the point of view of developing new products, services or processes but it takes a wide variety of skills to make such a system work effectively.

 The only real requirement is for you, and those around you to have an open mind and be open to the possibility that the way you have run your company up until now may not be the same as the way it needs to be run from now onwards.
 This applies even if you currently run a successful business.

-You mentioned the ‘Innovation’ word?
+You picked up on the ‘Innovation’ word?

 If there was a system that could help you generate better ideas, retain ideas and know-how, remove barriers, improve the working environment and increase both performance and profits would you be interested?
 Creativity is a part of this.
 The rest is made up of your existing know-how, a desire to change and the way you generate, capture and bring ideas into life.
 Finally, when these ideas generate value for your organisation then you have been innovating.
 An Innovation programme thus includes Creativity as an important component.